labctl/labctl-docs/docs/guide/config-engine.md

-# Config engine
+# Config Engine

-::: tip
+::: info
 The config engine is shared with containerlab and all your templates and even the command line flags can be used from either `labctl config` or `containerlab config`

 Command line flag reference [config](/reference/config)